pyroxill/pyroxill/README.md

 # 💫 About Me:
 Hi I'm Jayden a Computing Science student from Scotland, currently in my 2nd year of studying software development.
-I've been passionate about coding for as long as I can remember, but recently I’ve started taking it seriously as I work toward making it my full-time career.
-Excited to build, learn, and contribute to projects here on GitHub!

 ## 🌐 Socials: